-- Any non-public information acquired by the franchised public utility through unsuccessful negotiations conducted with an unaffiliated generator to acquire power.808 - Any non-public information acquired by a franchised public utility about a nonaffiliated generator's upcoming maintenance or outage schedules or information about the non-affiliated generator's historical generation volumes.809 - Information concerning the franchised public utility's intent to sell power to a third party, including (but not limited to) the price and quantity it intends to offer.810
+- Information concerning sales and purchases that will not be made by the franchised public utility, such as in circumstances where parties have discussed a potential contract but no agreement has been reached.
+113 - Any non-public information acquired by the franchised public utility through unsuccessful negotiations conducted with an unaffiliated generator to acquire power.114 - Any non-public information acquired by a franchised public utility about a non-affiliated generator's upcoming maintenance or outage schedules or information about the non-affiliated generator's historical generation volumes.
+115 - Information concerning the franchised public utility's intent to sell power to a third party, including (but not limited to) the price and quantity it intends to offer.
+116

-Conversely, neither Order No. 697 nor any subsequent order provides even a nonexhaustive list of market information whose disclosure could not harm captive customers.
+Conversely, neither Order No. 697 nor any subsequent order provides even a non-exhaustive list of market information whose disclosure could not harm captive customers.
 It is possible, of course, to argue that disclosure of a franchised public utility's market information to a market-regulated power sales affiliate is unlikely to harm captive customers, for example, where the affiliates operate in different geographic markets (e.g., the southeast versus the Pacific northwest).
 Nonetheless, in situations where affiliated companies have not already received an Affiliate Restrictions waiver, one should expect that FERC's Office Enforcement will both interpret "market information" as broadly as possible and take an expansive view of whether any particular sharing "could" be of detriment to captive customers.

-At the same time, the Affiliate Restrictions provide that permissibly-shared support employees, field and maintenance employees, and senior officers and board of directors may have access to the franchised public utility's market information.811 However, in similar fashion to the Standards of Conduct, the Affiliate Restrictions provide that a franchised public utility with captive customers and a market-regulated power sales affiliate are prohibited from using anyone, including asset managers, as a conduit to circumvent the Affiliate Restrictions.812 The Affiliate Restrictions explicitly make permissibly-shared support employees, field and maintenance employees and senior officers and board of directors subject to this no-conduit rule.813
+At the same time, the Affiliate Restrictions provide that permissibly-shared support employees, field and maintenance employees, and senior officers and board of directors may have access to the franchised public utility's market information.
+However, in similar fashion to the Standards of Conduct, the Affiliate Restrictions provide that a franchised public utility with captive customers and a market-regulated power sales affiliate are prohibited from using anyone, including asset managers, as a conduit to circumvent the Affiliate Restrictions.
+The Affiliate Restrictions explicitly make permissibly-shared support employees, field and